 In a recent survey conducted by Planning Pod, one of the biggest challenges facing event professionals and venues today is finding and retaining qualified staff members.
 This includes hiring event planning staff for full-time positions as well as hiring event staff who work part-time.
+And if the economy is going strong and unemployment numbers shrink, it gets tougher and tougher to find qualified staff.

 There are dozens of great articles that provide recruiting tips like here and here and here and here, but we wanted to offer up a handful of proven best practices used by successful event planners and venue managers.
 Here they are…